mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

   closeTransport transport
 ```

-Another way we'll bridge these two worlds is by defining a function that'll listen for messages and put them in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).
+The second is by defining a function that'll listen for messages that are sent to a process and put them in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).

 ``` haskell
 -- | Listens for messages and writes msg to an mvar